kalepail/launchtube/README.md

 - `Authorization` `Bearer {jwt token}`

-If you need a Testnet jwt token just ask in the `#passkeys` channel in our [Discord server](https://discord.gg/stellardev).
+If you need a Testnet JWT token just ask in the `#passkeys` channel in our [Discord server](https://discord.gg/stellardev).
 We give them out like candy.

 ---